 Tags: baking, biscuits, breakfast

-Tags: baking, cheesecake, dessert
+Tags: baking, bundt, cake, dessert

 Tags: baking, bread

-For the bread recipe, see Baking with Julia by Dorie Greenspan.
-It’s also here, and there’s even a video of Lauren and Julia making pumpernickel together.
+For the recipe, see Baking with Julia by Dorie Greenspan (a modified version of the dough recipe itself is also here and there’s a video here that includes Kominiak shaping, cutting and baking the fougasse).
 Don’t forget to check out the rest of the TWD Blogroll!

 Gale Gand’s Pylloccine Ice Cream Sandwiches are the cutest things to come out of my kitchen in a long time– retro and adorbs!

 I had no idea what “phylloccine” meant, and went along pronouncing it incorrectly in my head all week, until about five minutes ago, when I finally read the recipe intro and found the explanation was right there all along.
 “Phylloccine” equals “phyllo fettuccine,” which just equals phyllo dough rolled up and cut into long strips.
 The strips get scrunched into sandwich-able rounds and buttered and sugared and baked.
 While the recipe calls for a mix of summer berries with this, I just had strawberries and simply diced them and tossed them with simple syup.
 It also calls for whipped cream, but I skipped it entirely…the ice cream was plenty, I think.
 Gotta trim calories where I can.

 These were really great and easy to make.
 I loved the crispy, sugary phyllo.
 Apart from baklava, I seem to forget how good phyllo is in sweet applications.
 Unlike a regular ice cream sandwich, these are too delicate and crumbly to pick up and eat with your hands (not to mention all those loose fruit bits), so definitely grab forks.